 - Click the Test List name to open it

 - Click Edit All to open the list to add additional contacts.
-Once you add a name, email address and company (company is optional), click Save.
+Once you add a name, email address, and company (the company is optional), click Save.

 Forward to a Friend